 In "Unwritten Rules", police detective Danny gets upset with his prosecutor sister Erin when she won't press charges on a suspect identified as killing a police officer during an armed robbery because the eyewitness, an elderly woman, is shaky on it being him and she doesn't think she'll hold up.
 While it would still be enough to arrest him, she says to let him go.
 Later they tell the suspect there's another witness against him, and offer him a plea deal where he'd only do seven years in prison.
 Danny then "let's slip" the fact that this witness didn't identify him, and the suspect backs out at once, which is all part of their plan.
 He's then arrested due to the confession he signed to get the plea deal.
 While police and prosecutors can lie to a suspect, this does not apply to the terms of a plea bargain, and self-incriminating statements made on the promise of a deal cannot be used against them if it falls through.
 Very few people would make plea deals otherwise.

-In "Justice Served" its suspected that lawyer Angelo Gallo was shot because he dropped his client, a mob boss, who thought he would tell the police about killing a witness to make the case against him go away because supposedly "attorney-client privilege ends" when their business relationship does.
+Its suspected that lawyer Angelo Gallo was shot because he dropped his client, a mob boss, who thought he would tell the police about killing a witness to make the case against him go away because supposedly "attorney-client privilege ends" when their business relationship does.
 Not even close-it applies to all past criminal activity clients admitted to (unless the lawyer themselves was party to it).
 Later on it turns out that Gallo knows the details of the contract killing his client ordered, which he gives to police.
 It's not made clear whether he knew about this before or after the crime had occurred, however.
 Assuming the latter, none of this information could be used against his client.

 In the same episode, Jamie's partner officer Edit "Eddie" Janko is almost date-raped in her apartment.
 She's reluctant to come forward out of fear she'll appear weak in front of fellow (particularly male) officers.
 Finally he convinces her to press charges.
 Rather than hand it off to the detectives who handle such crimes, however, Janko personally arrests the man who attacked her.
 This is a massive conflict of interest, as she's the one who's complaint they're arresting him on to begin with, a fact that any defense attorney would make hay out of (cue Rule of Drama for this).